glycerine/goq/README.md

 to build:

- * a) go get -u -t github.com/glycerine/goq
+ * a) `go get -u -t github.com/glycerine/goq`

- * b) cd github.com/glycerine/goq; make installation
+ * b) `cd github.com/glycerine/goq; make installation`

  * c) adjust your LD_LIBRARY_PATH to include $GOPATH/src/github.com/glycerine/goq/vendor/install/lib

    Details: include the nanomsg library directory (e.g. ${GOPATH}/src/github.com/glycerine/goq/vendor/install/lib) in your LD_LIBRARY_PATH, and include $GOPATH/bin in your $PATH.
 The test suite needs to be able to find goq in your $PATH.
 If you are on OSX, you may need to add the new lib path to DYLD_LIBRARY_PATH as well.

-   For example, if you installed nanomsg using 'make installation', then you would add lines like these to your ~/.bashrc (assumes GOPATH already set):
+   For example, if you installed nanomsg using `make installation`, then you would add lines like these to your ~/.bashrc (assumes GOPATH already set):

         export LD_LIBRARY_PATH=${GOPATH}/src/github.com/glycerine/goq/vendor/install/lib:${LD_LIBRARY_PATH}